Science & Research

 - 3.3.4 Miscellaneous Data Entry

-An analyst prepares an analytical package (on FD-431 and FD-431a) or other approved worksheets whenever he or she receives a sample from the sample custodian, transfers an entire sample to a second analyst, or breaks an official seal attached to an analytical package.
+An analyst prepares an analytical package (on FD-431 and FD-431a) or other approved worksheets or enters the information into the web application whenever he or she receives a sample from the sample custodian, transfers an entire sample to a second analyst, or breaks an official seal attached to an analytical package.

-Complete the FD-431 as follows: (Supplemental to ORA Laboratory Manual, Volume II, Section 2, ORA-LAB 5.10 Reporting Laboratory Data)
+The FD-431 is completed as follows: (Supplemental to ORA Laboratory Manual, Volume II, Section 2, ORA-LAB 5.10 Reporting Laboratory Data)